Jallianwala Bagh massacre: Hunter Commission

-Dyer further stated that his intentions had been to strike terror throughout Punjab and in doing so, reduce the moral stature of the "rebels".
-He said he did not stop the shooting when the crowd began to disperse because he thought it was his duty to keep shooting until the crowd dispersed, and that minimal shooting would not prove effective.
+Dyer further stated that his intentions had been to strike terror throughout Punjab and in doing so, to reduce the moral stature of the "rebels".
+He said he did not stop the shooting when the crowd began to disperse because he thought it was his duty to keep shooting until the crowd was dispersed fully, and he believed that minimal shooting would not prove effective.
 In fact, he continued the shooting until the ammunition was almost exhausted.
 He stated that he did not make any effort to tend to the wounded after the shooting: "Certainly not.
 It was not my job.
 Hospitals were open and they could have gone there."

 Exhausted from the rigorous cross-examination questioning and unwell, Dyer was then released.
 Over the next several months, while the commission wrote its final report, the British press, as well as many MPs, turned increasingly hostile towards Dyer as the full extent of the massacre and his statements at the inquiry became widely known.
-Lord Chelmsford refused to comment until the Commission had been wound up.
-In the meanwhile, Dyer became seriously ill with jaundice and arteriosclerosis, and was hospitalised.
+Lord Chelmsford refused to comment until the commission had been wound up.
+In the meanwhile, Dyer became seriously ill with jaundice and arteriosclerosis, and he was hospitalised.

-Although the members of the commission had been divided by racial tensions following Dyer's statement, and though the Indian members had written a separate, minority report, the final report, comprising six volumes of evidence and released on 8 March 1920, unanimously condemned Dyer's actions.
-In "continuing firing as long as he did, it appears to us that General Dyer committed a grave error."
+Although the members of the commission were divided by racial tensions following Dyer's statement, and though the Indian members decided to write a separate minority report, the commission's final report, comprising six volumes of evidence and released on 8 March 1920, unanimously condemned Dyer's actions: In "continuing firing as long as he did, it appears to us that General Dyer committed a grave error."
 Dissenting members argued that the martial law regime's use of force was wholly unjustified.
-"General Dyer thought he had crushed the rebellion and Sir Michael O'Dwyer was of the same view", they wrote, "(but) there was no rebellion which required to be crushed."
-The report concluded that:
+"General Dyer thought he had crushed the rebellion and Sir Michael O'Dwyer was of the same view", they wrote, "[but] there was no rebellion which required to be crushed."

+The commission's report concluded that: